SoftBank-backed WeWork to begin accepting payments in cryptocurrencies

-(Reuters) - SoftBank-backed office-sharing startup WeWork said on Tuesday it would begin accepting payments in select cryptocurrencies and partner with Coinbase Global Inc and payment app Bitpay to facilitate transactions.
+SoftBank-backed office-sharing startup WeWork said on Tuesday it would begin accepting payments in select cryptocurrencies and partner with Coinbase Global Inc (COIN.O) and payment app Bitpay to facilitate transactions.

-WeWork joins a clutch of high-profile firms that have dived into the digital currency space recently, including Tesla Inc, Visa Inc, Bank of NY Mellon, prompting the move away from the fringes of finance for crytocurrencies like bitcoin.
+WeWork joins a clutch of high-profile firms that have dived into the digital currency space recently, including Tesla Inc (TSLA.O), Visa Inc (V.N), Bank of NY Mellon (BK.N), prompting the move away from the fringes of finance for crytocurrencies like bitcoin .

+Visa Inc (V.N) said last month it would allow payment settlements using cryptocurrency while PayPal Holdings Inc (PYPL.O) launched a crypto checkout service on March 30. read more

 The multi-fold rise in the value of cryptocurrencies has also been driven by investors seeking high-yielding assets amid low interest rates.